kmcos/kmcos/doc/source/installation/installation.rst

-It is recommended to install kmcos on Ubuntu Linux with Anaconda.
+Kmcos has some non-python dependencies (including gfortran) so cannot be installed with only pip.
+It is recommended to install kmcos on a Linux operating system (such as Ubuntu).
+Additionally, based on current best practices for Python programs, it is recommended to create a virtual environment, so our instructions begin with how to create a virtual environment.
-If you plan to use a windows computer, it is recommended to first get `VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_ .
+If you plan to use a windows os, it is recommended to first get `VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_ .
 Then get Ubuntu.
 Here are some `Example Instructions to install Ubuntu <https://www.freecodecamp.org/news/how-to-install-ubuntu-with-oracle-virtualbox/>`_ .

-It is recommended that you download and install `Anaconda <https://www.anaconda.com/products/individual>`_ inside your Ubuntu operating system.
+In the future, instructions for other system configurations may be provided.

-Making a Virtual Python Environment (Optional)
+Making a Virtual Python Environment for kmcos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is recommended to use a virtual python environment for both installation and for simulations.
-This avoid software conflicts.
+This avoids python software conflicts.

-OPTION 1:
+OPTION 1 (python3-venv):

     cd ~
+    sudo apt-get update
     sudo apt-get install python3
     sudo apt-get install python3-venv
     python3 -m venv ~/VENV/kmcos